 - in colour, clear and in focus

-- taken against a plain cream or light grey background
+- taken against a plain, light-coloured background

 What your photo must show

 - contain no other objects or people

 - be a close-up of your full head and upper shoulders

 - be in clear contrast to the background